CN: Public Records

 Public Access

 Requests for access to open records shall be made in writing to an official custodian of district records.
-The official custodian shall examine each request to determine whether the record requested is an open record or is subject to an exception by the Kansas Open Records Act.
-The custodian shall either grant or deny the request.
+The official custodian shall examine each request to determine whether the record requested is an open record or is subject to an exception of the Kansas Open Records Act that would allow the record to remain closed.
+The custodian may also refuse to provide access to a public record or to permit inspection if a request places an unreasonable burden in producing public records or if the custodian has reason to believe that repeated requests are intended to disrupt other essential functions of the district.
+The custodian shall either grant or deny each request.

 If the custodian does not grant the request, the person requesting the record shall receive a written explanation of the reason for the denial within three days of the request, if an explanation is requested.
 If the requester disagrees with the explanation, the freedom of information officer shall settle the dispute.